Death Game: Filming and editing

 After the film's first director of photography was fired, Worth was brought on board as a replacement.
 Though initially reluctant due to the seemingly chaotic production, Worth took the job after learning that the cast included Locke and Cassel, both of whom had been nominated for an Academy Award for previous works.
 Worth shot most scenes in anamorphic widescreen using a 35 mm Panavison Panaflex handheld camera.
 Due to a limited budget and tight schedule, Worth found it more effective to simply sit down in a nearby chair to shoot close-ups of the actors rather than arduously set up a tripod each time.
-He also had to underexpose scenes featuring Locke because of her extremely fair complexion.
-The lead actress has expressed appreciation for Worth's photography of her in Death Game.
-During the last days of filming, Locke suffered a black eye off the set and had to have her injury concealed by giving her character a large amount of makeup in the film's later scenes.
+He also had to underexpose scenes featuring Locke because of her crow’s feet and fair complexion.
+Locke expressed appreciation for Worth's photography of her in Death Game.
+During the last days of filming, she suffered a black eye off the set and had to have her injury concealed by giving her character a large amount of makeup in the film's later scenes.

 Death Game was originally set for an early summer 1975 release.
 However, the film was incomplete by this time and was among several studio projects put on hold due to the U.S. Securities and Exchange Commission investigating Traynor's financing methods.
 After settling with a consent decree several months later, Traynor sought help from Metro-Goldwyn-Mayer (MGM) to finish Death Game.
 The company granted the director $100,000 and helped secure Levitt-Pickman as the film's distributor.
 Editing took place over a three-week period, with Traynor and Worth working together some 15 hours per day, seven days a week to completion.